 The University of Mobile department of Student Experience and Activities provides student entertainment, activities, and programming for the entire campus.
 This team seeks to provide the campus body with a balanced social, cultural, recreational, and educational co-curriculum through the scheduled events.
 Examples of some events include Covers (a highly anticipated student talent show), Crawfish Boil (one of UM's most popular events), and Outdoor Movie Nights.
 Student experience and activities also provides leadership opportunities for students to develop skills in public relations and special events planning.
-Coordinator of Student Activities - Kayla Litton at 251.442.2675 or klitton@umobile.edu.
+Contact Tracie Marks at 251.442.2225 or tmarks@umobile.edu for further information.